 A more energetic way to see the city is with the Citi Bike scheme.
 You can borrow bikes from docking stations south of 79th street in Manhattan and in Brooklyn.
-They cost $9.95 to access the bikes for 24 hours or $25 for a week, then you can make as many journeys under 30 minutes as you like for free.
+They cost $12 to access the bikes for 24 hours or $24 for a three days, then you can make as many journeys under 30 minutes as you like for free.

 So those are my tips for seeing New York on a budget – do you know of any more New York bargains or have any money-saving tips?